peter28data/Python/README.md

 ---

 ## 🤝 Done!
 Thank you for Reading
-For questions or collaboration opportunities:
+For project in SQL, click below:

 📧 Email: peter.garayrobles@gmail.com